appliedblockchain/ab-website/_posts/2015-10-16-blockchain-for-cross-organisation-workflow.md

 category: blog
 ---

 <p class="post__headline">Everyone is looking for the perfect blockchain use case.
 There’s a lot of talk about blockchains, and there are a number of smart people working on improving the underlying blockchain platform technology (consensus algorithms, throughput).
-However, there are very few good use cases actually being built and realised using blockchain technology.
+However, there are very few good use cases actually being built and realised using blockchain technology.</p>

 <p class="post__title">Smart Contracts</p>